mwtam/webcmp/docs/notes/Kanban.md

 - [x] Improve the interface of BrowserCurl::go
     - [x] I should return according to CURLcode, not the length of page.
 A simple bool should do.

+- [x] Add tests under google test
+    - [x] BrowserCurl can construct without error
+    - [x] BrowserCurl's go returns how many bytes are loaded into page
+    - [x] When go a new url that it can't visit, the page is empty, the error code and message is set properly.